-Basic principles of biology, photosynthesis and respiration, levels of cellular complexity, genetics and evolution.
+This lab-based course is intended to provide an overview of the basic principles of biology for students pursuing degrees in science or mathematics.
+Topics include scientific inquiry, biochemistry, cell structure and function, cell metabolism, and genetics.
 Prerequisite: Successful completion of all required remedial courses.
 This course carries SUNY General Education Natural Sciences credit.